 Too often when we’re dealing with clients and when we ask what their budget is, they hesitate.
-We get it, they don’t want to tell us because they feel as though they’ll be taken for a ride, or they have no idea if they can afford it and they’re really just wanting to know a price.
-Both of which are fine, but in order to run a successful brand, funnily enough, people need to know about it.
+We get it, they don’t want to tell us because they feel as though they’ll be taken for a ride, or they have no idea if they can afford it and they really just want to know the price.
+Both of these are fine, but in order to run a successful brand, funnily enough, people need to know about it.
 We all know budgeting and finances hugely impact a business, so it’s important that you set aside a marketing budget that suits your situation.

 Why do you need one?

 What’s the point of selling something if people don’t know it exists?
 Having a marketing budget sets an expectation for you to meet to promote your product or service on the reg.
 Staying in the mind of the consumer is the most important thing you can do.
 Just because you advertised 3 months ago, sure as hell doesn’t mean people will remember you.
 In fact, with so many different types of content being blasted in front of everyone, the average attention span is diminishing.
 So, it’s crucial to stay top of mind.